taviso/endperiod/README.md

-If you think you need this, first, run the `clockres` utility from [sysinternals](https://learn.microsoft.com/en-us/sysinternals/downloads/clockres) when your system is idle.
+If you think you need this, first, run the `clockres` utility from [sysinternals](https://learn.microsoft.com/en-us/sysinternals/downloads/clockres) when your system is idle, in particular it should not be playing video or audio.

 If `clockres` says the current timer interval is `15.625 ms`, this utility is not helpful for you and you **do not need it**.